Browse My Elliptical Reviews & Recommendations

 Weight Capacity – On a basic elliptical, anyone up to 200 lbs. is probably going to be fine.
 Any heavier and you will start to notice vibrations and problems with the smoothness of the stride.
 Look at the weight capacity listed for each machine.
 A good rule of thumb?
 Take 100 lbs. off whatever the manufacturer lists as the weight capacity and that’s the real weight capacity.
 So if you are heavier, you really ought to be spending a minimum of $1,000 on your elliptical to get something heavy duty enough to support you.

 Stride – Many ellipticals have a fixed stride or motion.
 Some will have an adjustable or variable stride.
 If you are the only person using your elliptical, then get a stride that is comfortable for you.
 If you plan to share it with a spouse or roommate, make sure it is adjustable so it can suit multiple users.
-Taller people, six feet and taller will want to get an elliptical that gets to at least a 22″ stride.
+Taller people, six feet and over will want to get an elliptical that gets to at least a 22″ stride.

 There are other things you may want to consider such as the design, entertainment options, web compatibility and whether it folds or not.
-Obviously those are all personal preferences but they are still things you want to look at.
+Obviously those are all personal preferences, but they are still things you want to look at.

 Top Elliptical Brands

 There are two types of ellipticals out there: residential and commercial.
-If you go to the gym you will see names like FreeMotion, Cybex, Precor and others.
+If you go to the gym you will see names like Life FreeMotion, Cybex, Precor and others.
 But if you try to buy an elliptical from them you will see they cost thousands of dollars.
 This is because they are commercial grade.
 They are designed to take prolonged daily use and still last for years.

-However you probably want an elliptical trainer made for home use.
+However, you probably want an elliptical trainer made for home use.
 These are significantly cheaper but they also are not as durable.
 It shouldn’t matter unless you plan on using it for hours every single day.
 But if you use it for an hour or so most days, then any of the major home elliptical brands will work for you.

 When it comes to the residential elliptical market, a few brands really dominate and account for most of the ellipticals sold.